microsoft/vscode-docs/docs/python/tutorial-django.md

 You're probably already wondering if there's an easier way to run the server and test the app without typing `python manage.py runserver` each time.
 Fortunately, there is!
 You can create a customized launch profile in VS Code, which is also used for the inevitable exercise of debugging.

+**Before you begin**: Make sure you've stopped the running app at the end of the last section by using `kbstyle(Ctrl+C)` in the terminal.
+If you leave the app running in one terminal, it continues to own the port.
+As a result, when you run the app in the debugger using the same port, the original running app handles all the requests and you won't see any activity in the app being debugged and the program won't stop at breakpoints.
+In other words, if the debugger doesn't seem to be working, make sure that no other instance of the app is still running.

-1. Switch to **Run** view in VS Code (using the left-side activity bar or `kb(workbench.action.debug.start)`).
+1. Switch to **Run and Debug** view in VS Code (using the left-side activity bar or `kb(workbench.action.debug.start)`).
 You may see the message "To customize Run and Debug create a launch.json file".
 This means that you don't yet have a `launch.json` file containing debug configurations.
 VS Code can create that for you if you click on the **create a launch.json file** link:

     ![Django tutorial: initial view of the debug panel](images/shared/debug-panel-initial-view.png)

 1. Select the link and VS Code will prompt for a debug configuration.
-Select **Django** from the dropdown and VS Code will populate a new `launch.json` file with a Django run configuration.
+Select **Python** from the dropdown and then select **Django** from the next dropdown and VS Code will populate a new `launch.json` file with a Django run configuration the the `.vscode` folder.
 The `launch.json` file contains a number of debugging configurations, each of which is a separate JSON object within the `configuration` array.

-1. Scroll down to and examine the configuration with the name "Python: Django":
+1. View the configuration with the name "Python: Django":

     ```json
     {